Whalley Range, Manchester: History

-In 1930 the Odeon cinema in Withington Road was opened as the "West End"; in 1937 it became part of the Odeon cinema chain.
-In 1962 it was converted into a bingo hall, but this closed in the late 1970s.
-It was once billed as "the largest luxury talkie theatre in Europe".
-After a period of dereliction it was demolished in 1986.
-On 24 June 2012 the Olympic Torch passed along the full length of Upper Chorlton Road on its nationwide tour.
+In 1930, a cinema in Withington Road was opened as the West End; in 1937, it became part of the Odeon cinema chain.
+In 1962, it was converted into a bingo hall, but this closed in the late 1970s; it was once billed as "the largest luxury talkie theatre in Europe."
+After a period of dereliction, it was demolished in 1986.

+On 24 June 2012, the Olympic Torch passed along the full length of Upper Chorlton Road on its nationwide tour.

 Transport

 Public transport was resisted until the whole area became incorporated into the City of Manchester.
-No railway line was allowed through: the nearest station was at the southern end of Alexandra Road South, designed to serve the Alexandra Park Aerodrome at Hough End.
+No railway line was allowed through it; the nearest railway station was Wilbraham Road, located at the southern end of Alexandra Road South, designed to serve the Alexandra Park Aerodrome at Hough End.
 The aerodrome ran a scheduled service to Croydon Airport.
 The travel agent, Robinson's on Withington Road, would reassure nervous passengers' relatives, by sending round a messenger boy once news of a safe landing had been received telegraphically.
 The aerodrome, along with its ancillary landing-field at Turn Moss in Stretford, closed in 1924.
-The station fell to Beeching's axe, although it had a one-day reprieve as Chorltonville station, for a Granada TV showcase of Blues musicians staged at the site, on 7 May 1964.
+The station was closed in July 1958, although it had a one day reprieve on 7 May 1964 as Chorltonville station, for a Granada TV showcase of Blues musicians staged at the site.

 Stretford horse-drawn trams had to terminate at their stables at the corner of Cornbrook Road and Chorlton Road, until Stretford built up to Brooks's Bar, when they were allowed to terminate at the Withington Road side of the Whalley Hotel.
-Manchester trams ended at the Prince of Wales Hotel, at the corner of Moss Lane West and Upper Moss Lane, Moss Side.
+Manchester trams ended at the Prince of Wales Hotel, at the corner of Moss Lane West and Upper Moss Lane, in Moss Side.
 As Alexandra Road became an important shopping street, the trams terminated at their stables at the end of Range Road.
-By the 1920s, however, Whalley Range was fully served, and the Clarendon Road/Manley Park development had its own, eccentric, no. 86 motor-bus route.
-The area also had its own "ghost bus", which served the above station, timed to meet trains, for at least a decade after passenger services stopped.
-Taxi ranks were established outside the shops on Withington Road, as well as outside the Whalley and Seymour Hotels (the Seymour Hotel was at the southern end of Upper Chorlton Road).
+By the 1920s, however, Whalley Range was fully served and the Clarendon Road/Manley Park development had its own eccentric no. 86 motorbus route.
+The area also had its own ghost bus, which served the above station, timed to meet trains, for at least a decade after passenger services stopped.
+Taxi ranks were established outside the shops on Withington Road, as well as outside the Whalley and Seymour Hotels, which were at the southern end of Upper Chorlton Road.